DorisWarren/Daisy_Long_Legs/README.md

 Reading about lambda, what is it used for. creating a serverless site?

 Going to attempt building eCommerce site making API calls useing react

+Just created new app under daisy long legs - used yarn to build environment